Stockholm

 To put Stockholm's size in perspective, its area of 188 km² is roughly the same size as Washington D.C..
 Meanwhile, Tokyo at 2,194 km² is about 1.1x smaller than Moscow.

-Sweden's capital, spread across 14 islands.
 Known as "Venice of the North", Stockholm covers 188 km² with a population of 1.0 million.
 The city was established in 1252.
-Stockholm is known for Gamla Stan (Old Town), Vasa Museum, ABBA Museum, among other attractions.
+Stockholm is known for Gamla Stan, Vasa Museum, Royal Palace, among other attractions.
 The city's main transit system is the Stockholm Metro (Tunnelbana).

-Japan's capital and the world's most populous metropolitan area.
-Often called "The Big Mikan", Tokyo has an area of 2,194 km² and is home to 14.0 million people.
+Often called "Eastern Capital", Tokyo has an area of 2,194 km² and is home to 14.0 million people.
 Its history stretches back to 1457.
-Visitors come for Shibuya Crossing, Tokyo Tower, Tsukiji Market, and much more.
+Visitors come for Shibuya Crossing, Tokyo Tower, Imperial Palace, and much more.
 Getting around is easy with the Tokyo Metro & JR East.

 Looking beyond city limits, the Tokyo metropolitan area covers 13,572 km², which is 2.1x larger than greater Stockholm at 6,519 km².
 The Tokyo metro area is also more populous, with 37.4 million people compared to 2.4 million.